raviriley/agency-jekyll-theme/README.md

 TODO: Write usage instructions here.
 Describe your available layouts, includes, sass and/or assets.

-navheader is used only for the home page. nav is used everywhere else. -maybe incorporate navheader into home layout and nav into page layout?
+navheader is used only for the home page. nav is used everywhere else.

 ## Contributing